100 Florida Trails®

 Page Summary:

-While there are numerous access points with parking, there are few convenience stores along the trail, and you can go long distances before finding a restroom, so be prepared.
-Bring water and sunscreen, there is no shade - better as a cool weather ride - and it can get windy on the dike.
-Watch the weather and get off the dike to avoid lightning strikes.
-Views from the dike can include broad vistas and excellent sunrises and sunsets, but again it is wide open, so much depends on the weather.
-The best biking lake views are on the north and east sides, while the west side is mostly marshland.
-Many waterfowl are seen, plus sugar fields, wetlands, and surrounding agricultural communities.
-In sum, long distances with often unchanging views.
-We've read some complains about sand spurs, but off-road and safer for area recreational biking.
+Views from the dike can include broad vistas and excellent sunrises and sunsets, but it is wide open so much depends on the weather.
+We found the best biking lake views on the north and east sides, while the west side is mostly marshland.
+Many waterfowl and other wildlife may be seen, plus sugar fields, wetlands, and surrounding agricultural communities.

 Find Trails by FL Region or Listed A - Z